tinytronix/homeautomation/Hardware/Controllermodul_B/readme.md

 The Controller runs the software that contains the home automation logic which switches Relais, reads sensors and so on.

 ### Features
-- Raspberry B+ with Ethernet
+- Raspberry B+ with Ethernet and readonly SD card
 - Atmel ATMega328 as a backup safety processor
 - ATMega328 is in-circuit programmable
 - Watchdog